rkaysen63/UFOs/README.md

 * [Summary](https://github.com/rkaysen63/UFOs/blob/master/README.md#summary)

 ## Overview:
-create web page to find a particular UFO sighting in the data set by the use of filters that could include one or more of the following: date, city, state, country, shape
+This project is the creation of a webpage that will allow the user to search for UFO sightings using one or more filters.
+The filters include date of the sighting ("Date"), location of the sighting ("City", "State", and/or "Country") and the observed shape of the UFO ("Shape").
+The dataset, data.js, includes UFO sightings data that include datetime, city, state, country, shape, durationMinutes, and comments held in a JavaScript object.

 ## Resources: